voxpupuli/voxpupuli.github.io/_posts/2026-07-15-openvox-9-beta.md

 Updates to `homebrew-openvox` will show up later in the week.

-~It wouldn't be a beta release without something going wrong, and today it was our Windows signing pipeline.
+<s>It wouldn't be a beta release without something going wrong, and today it was our Windows signing pipeline.
-For those adventurous souls who are fine with unsigned packages, the Windows build can be found on OSUOSL.~
+For those adventurous souls who are fine with unsigned packages, the Windows build can be found on OSUOSL.</s>

-### UPDATE!
+**UPDATE!**

 > The Windows signing pipeline issue has been resolved.
 > There was a latent bug discovered and fixed in an upstream tool we used.